vasa-develop/ultimate-ipfs-series/ipld-blogs/README.md

 * Run `node ipld-blogs.js` to run the medium type publication tutorial.

 ## More reading
-Yoy may want to try [these exercises from ProtoSchool](https://proto.school/basics).
+You may want to try [these exercises from ProtoSchool](https://proto.school/basics).
 They are about the same topics as here, but explained differently.